Coffreo/php-cs-fixer-config/README.md

 * I've installed everything but it keeps me warning that few rules are inexistents.

-> You get thie error messager because the version of `friendsofphp/php-cs-fixer` is not appropriate with selected rules set.
+> You get thie error message because the version of `friendsofphp/php-cs-fixer` is not appropriate with selected rules set.
 Two potentials causes:
 >  * Ensure your ruleset is compatible with your PHP version (56 for 5.6, 70 for 7.0, etc...)
 >  * Check your composer.json for `config.platform` key.
 It should either be undefined or the correct value